reneshbedre/reneshbedre.github.io/_posts/2018-11-30-volcano-plot.md

 **<span style="color:#33a8ff">How to create Volcano plot in Python?</span>**

-For generating volcano plot, I have used gene expression data published in Bedre et al. 2016 to identify significantly induced or downregulated genes in response to salt stress in <i>Spartina alterniflora</i> (<a href="https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3017-3">Read paper</a>).
+For generating volcano plot, I have used gene expression data published in Bedre et al. 2016 to identify statistically significantly induced or downregulated genes in response to salt stress in <i>Spartina alterniflora</i> (<a href="https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3017-3">Read paper</a>).
 Here's you can download gene expression dataset used for generating volcano plot: